linuxboot/heads-wiki/Keys.md

 ---
 The very first key used in the system is Intel's public key that signs the Management Engine firmware partition table in the SPI flash.
 This key is stored in the on-die ROM of the ME and the ME will not start up if this signature does not match.
 An attacker who controls this key (which is highly unlikely) can subvert the Bootguard checks as well as the measured boot process.

 The [Bootguard fuses](https://trmm.net/Bootguard) fuses provide protection against most "evil maid" attacks against the firmware.
 The hash of the ACM signing key is set in write-once fuses in the CPU chipset and during the CPU bringup phase the ME and the CPU microcode cooperate in some undocumented way to validate the "Startup ACM" in the SPI flash.
 Since this key is fused into hardware, an evil maid attack would need to replace the CPU to install malicious firmware into the SPI flash.
+The x230 Thinkpads do not support bootguard and only the Librem laptops ship with unfused keys.

 An attacker who controls this key can flash new firmware via hardware means (and possibly remotely via software, unless other steps are taken).

 TPM Owner password
 ---